stackql/pystackql/docs/source/examples.rst

 .. note::

-   By default StackQL provider mutation operations are asynchronous (non blocking), you can make them synchronous by using the ``/*+ AWAIT */`` query hint, for example:
+   By default StackQL provider mutation operations are asynchronous (non-blocking), you can make them synchronous by using the ``/*+ AWAIT */`` query hint, for example:

     .. code-block:: sql